-white robes: and palms in their hands. †They have come.
+white robes : and palms in their hands. †They have come.

-OW with the disciples there \mathbf{Z} was great difficulty in fishing : so that at the Master's coming great sublimity of admiration might be manifest, who at once said, Cast the net on the right side of the ship, and ye shall find.
-It is read twice in the holy Gospel: that the Lord ordered that the nets should be let down for fishing.
-Before his passion evidently, and after his resurrection.
+OW with the disciples there was great difficulty in fishing: so that at the Master's coming great sublimity of admiration might be manifest, who at once said, Cast the net on the right side of the ship, and you shall find.
+It is read twice in the holy Gospel: that the Lord ordered that the nets should be let down for Before <his> passion evidently, and after <his> resurrection.
 But before our Redeemer should suffer and rise again, he ordered the net to be let down for fishing indeed: but whether it was to be let down on the right side or on the left he did not declare.
-Appearing to the disciples after the resurrection, however : he ordered the net to be let down on the right In that catch so many were taken: that the nets were broken.
+Appearing to the disciples after the resurrection, however: he ordered <the net> to be let down on the right side.
+In that catch so many were taken: that the nets were broken.
 But in this many were caught, and the nets were not broken.
 Who doth not know that the good are figured by the right side, and the bad by the left?
 Now that catch in which it is not particularly ordered on which side the net should be cast, signifieth the present Church, which gathereth the good together with the bad, nor chooseth those which it hauleth: because it knoweth that it is not able to choose.
-But this catch, after the resurrection of the Lord, was let down only on the right side: because only the Church of the elect, which will have nothing of the works of the left side, shall come to see the glory of his brightness.
-But thou, O Lord, have mercy upon us.
+But this catch, after the resurrection of the Lord, was let down only on the right side: because only the Church of the elect, [130v.] which will have nothing of the works of the left side, shall come to see the glory of his brightness.
+But thou.

-\cancel{R} .
-3. When the sabbath was past.
-And let it be sung by three as above on Easter Day 1293.
+R. [3.]
+When the sabbath was past.
+And let it be sung by three as above on Easter Day iij.
+1336.

 At Lauds, as above.
-1321.
+1365.